Texas Workamping: Inside the World of Gate Guarding

 A couple we worked with in West Yellowstone told us about their experience of Gate Guarding.
 The money we could make piqued our interest.
 We learned that as a couple we could make around $200 per day, $6000 per month.
 We joined a Facebook Gate Guarding group and looked on Workamper.com for information.
-Before we left Yellowstone, we decided we would like to try Gate Guarding while in Texas this winter.
+Before we left Yellowstone, we decided to try Gate Guarding while in Texas this winter.

 We had to go back to Texas to have our furniture re-reupholstered.
 While there we decided to upgrade the floors and do some other upkeep on our motorhome.
 All the work we did put a strain on our savings account.
 We knew we needed to get some money back in savings.
 Gate Guarding seemed like a great way to do that.